-Vision HG-1 - Venice will meet its diverse residential needs by providing a wide array of housing options.
+Vision HG-1 - The City will support opportunities to meet its diverse residential needs by providing a wide array of housing options.

 (Revised Housing Goal)

-Intent HG 1.1 - Housing Options.
+Intent HG 1.1 - Housing Options

 The City will promote a range of housing options to ensure that residents and potential residents can select housing that reflects their personal preferences, economic circumstances, seasonal status, and special housing needs.
 (New)